lpsBetty/lpsBetty.github.io/_posts/2016-05-23-migrating-users-from-parse-to-firebase.md

 - migration
 - javascript
 - angularjs
+category: Javascript
+banner_preview: home2.jpg
+banner_image: home2.jpg
 ---

 As some of you may know the [Parse](https://www.parse.com) hosted service is shutting down on January 28, 2017.
 I was looking for an alternative because I don't want to self-host a Parse Server.
 First of all I read some blog posts and revised the features of Parse that are used by my small app [showmaniac](https://www.showmaniac.org/).

 Feature Requirements: